cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Maternal Deprivation and Its Effects on Children in Institutional and Foster Care**

 * Researchers shifted focus from separation to effects of maternal deprivation during separation
-* Karen (1998): Calamitous effects when child never develops true attachment, no alternative mother figure, or repeated losses lead to bitterness and mistrust
+* **Karen (1998)**: Calamitous effects when child never develops true attachment, no alternative mother figure, or repeated losses lead to bitterness and mistrust

 **Maternal Deprivation: Seminal Ideas**

 * Bowlby (1951) consolidated research findings on maternal deprivation for WHO
 * Quality of parental care in early years crucial for mental health
 * Warm, intimate, continuous relationship with mother essential for mental health
-* Maternal deprivation: too little experience of this relationship adversely affects child's mental health
+* **Maternal deprivation**: too little experience of this relationship adversely affects child's mental health

 **Maternal Deprivation and Home Disruption**